AVEVA/CONNECT-data-services-developer-docs/content/set-up/manage-permissions.md

 You can grant or deny members of a role the ability to perform certain actions in the `Manage Permissions` window.
 Actions, also referred to as access control, include the ability to read, write or delete data, as well as change role permissions.

-Perform the following steps to manage role permissions in the AVEVA Data Hub portal.
+To manage role permissions in the AVEVA Data Hub portal, follow these steps:

 1. Select the **Change Namespace** button in the upper right toolbar, then select the desired namespace.